-Growing up in the post-war era where frugality was the norm and the message of “save, save, save” was drilled into you by your parents, you would know all to well the importance of getting your money’s worth and the value of discounts and offers.
-While back then you may have had to hunt around for the best deal, nowadays things are made much easier thanks to free Seniors Cards issued by the government, which give you access to a whole host of offers, helping you stick to your retirement budget.
+Growing up in the post-war era where frugality was the norm and the message of “save, save, save” was drilled into you by your parents, you would know all too well the importance of getting your money’s worth and the value of discounts and offers.

 Each state and territory has its own Seniors Card scheme and some reciprocal arrangements are in place that allow you to use your card in other states.
 This entitles you to concessional transport prices as well as discounts on a range of goods and services at a number of participating businesses and retailers across the country.

-For the majority of Australians you must be a resident of the state, 60 years of age or over and not working more than a set number of hours per week in paid employment.
-And if you’re one of the lucky ones in New South Wales, even if you’re over-60 and working more than 20 hours weekly, you can access cheaper prices on all the same deals with the exclusion of NSW Government rebates and transport concessions.
+For the residents of most states and territories, you must be a resident of that state or territory, 60 years of age or over and not working more than a set number of hours per week in paid employment.
+And if you’re one of the lucky ones in New South Wales, even if you’re over 60 and working more than 20 hours weekly, you can access cheaper prices on all the same deals, with the exclusion of NSW Government rebates and transport concessions.

 Here’s a rundown of some of the main offers available to you in each state, or, alternatively you can visit the individual websites or download a printable version of the directory to keep with you.